-- The City will survey at the market average - Salary data will be compiled at the top step (excluding longevity salary steps) of the benchmark - No employee will suffer a wage reduction as a result of the survey a.
-Cost of Living Adjustments: During the term of the Agreement, the City's Compensation Plan, attached as Exhibit A, will be modified as follows:
+- The City will survey at the market average - Salary data will be compiled at the top step (excluding longevity salary steps) of the benchmark - No employee will suffer a wage reduction as a result of the survey

 The parties shall meet and confer regarding the results.
 Cost of salary adjustment(s) shall be in addition to salary increase(s) arising out of Article XI Cost of Living Adjustments and subject to the approval of the City Council.